 Front, back, right side, left side?
 Curled up, straight as a log, one leg over the other, splayed out across the entire bed?
 One pillow?
 Two, three, none?
 Pillow between legs, under knees, under feet, under stomach?
 Head and chest elevated, or legs above head?

-What Health Conditions Can Sleep Position Affect?
+Which Health Conditions Can Sleeping Position Affect?

 - Parkinson’s and Alzheimer’s diseases

 - Death from epilepsy

 - Nighttime tooth-grinding

 - Sudden death for infants (Note: While pediatricians recommend always putting your baby to sleep on her back, they also stress the importance of adequate “tummy time” while she’s awake and active.)

 If you’re at risk for (or already have) one of the conditions listed above, do a little of your own research, and ask your doctor for more information on the possible effects of sleeping position.
 If you suffer from more than one condition correlated with sleep position, be forewarned; a better position for one of them may prove to be worse for the other.